vercel/next.js/docs/advanced-features/amp-support/adding-amp-components.md

 The above example uses the [`amp-timeago`](https://amp.dev/documentation/components/amp-timeago/?format=websites) component.

-By default, always the latest version of a component is imported.
-If you wan to customize the version, you can use `next/head`, as in the following example:
+By default, the latest version of a component is always imported.
+If you want to customize the version, you can use `next/head`, as in the following example:

 ```jsx
 import Head from 'next/head'